sivginirmak/matrix-reconstruction-with-implicit-neural-representations/section_notes/06-experiment-analyses.md

 <REVISIONS>
 To make fair analysis with respect to the various parameters, please update this so that you choose 3-5 configs from exp001 results with almost matching sizes and looking at psnrs. and analyze to properly compare based on that!
-It's important to have a fair comparison btwn different architecture
+It's important to have a fair comparison btwn different architectures.
 </REVISIONS>